The number one search term that brings people to this blog is

 Back in June of 2008 this blog featured an "http://database-programmer.blogspot.com/2008/06/using-data-dictionary.html"

->overview of the data dictionary
+>overview of the data dictionary.
+There were many

 ideas in that essay, but I wish to focus on one in particular,